wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

 1. In the configuration file, ``ossec.conf``, set up a section as follows:

-  1.1 If you a using a UNIX environment:
+  1.1 If you are using a UNIX environment:

   .. code-block:: xml